The Best Shilajit Supplement

 In Ayurvedic practice, shilajit is said to treat numerous diseases and enhance both vitality and longevity.
 While there’s no evidence of shilajit functioning as a cure for anything, research has revealed certain potential benefits that fit into those vitality and longevity categories.

 Many of those benefits likely come from shilajit’s high amount of fulvic acid — a humic substance formed from the decomposition of plant residues.
-For example, some research has suggested fulvic acid can play a role in mitigating the advancement of Alzheimer’s disease.
+For example, some research has suggested fulvic acid can play a role in mitigating the formation of tau protein in the brain, which is associated with the advancement of Alzheimer’s disease.

 Shilajit has also been shown to: